The Vermont Statutes Online

-(5) The Selectboard shall determine its own rules and orders of business not addressed by this chapter and State statute.
+(5) The Selectboard shall determine its own rules and orders of business not addressed by this charter and State statute.

-(a) In addition to all other offices which may be filled by appointment by the Selectboard pursuant to State law, the Selectboard shall appoint the following officers:
+(a) In addition to all other offices that may be filled by appointment by the Selectboard pursuant to State law, the Selectboard shall appoint the following officers:

 (1) Town Treasurer;